-a.
-A maximum of 12 credits completed over and above 131 in the Bachelor's degree and belonging to the subject area of the student's major discipline could be considered towards the Master's b.
-If the 12 credits taken in excess of the required 131 in the Bachelor of Science (Research) program are those of mandatory course credits required to be fulfilled in the Master's program, then the c.
-If the excess 12 credits (fulfilled in the Bachelor's program) do not include any compulsory courses (as prescribed by the respective discipline for the Master' degree program) then the student is e.
-Students wishing to exercise credit carry over must submit a form with course details duly forward-
+- a.
+A maximum of 12 credits completed over and above 131 in the Bachelor's degree and belonging to the subject area of the student's major discipline could be considered towards the Master's degree. - b.
+If the 12 credits taken in excess of the required 131 in the Bachelor of Science (Research) program are those of mandatory course credits required to be fulfilled in the Master's program, then the student will only have to fulfill project credits in the fifth year. - c.
+If the excess 12 credits (fulfilled in the Bachelor's program) do not include any compulsory courses (as prescribed by the respective discipline for the Master' degree program) then the student is required to fulfill the compulsory course credits in the fifth year. - d.
+No exemptions will be given for compulsory courses. - e.
+Students wishing to exercise credit carry over must submit a form with course details duly forwarded by the subject coordinator for approval before 3rd August 2020.

-CLASSIFICATION OF AWARD 2.4
+2.4 CLASSIFICATION OF AWARD